 In 2011 and 2016 proposals to 'decouple' greyhound racing from card tables and slots failed.
 The FGA and other industry lobbyists fought them tooth and nail, including Disney who feared the law would cause a decline in tourism.
 Disney does not support the prevention of cruelty to greyhounds in the racing industry but fights decoupling laws to prevent the ruining of 'Florida's family-oriented reputation,' as it could increase the state's number of casino's.

 In 2014 legislation was introduced to mandate the reporting of race dog injuries state-wide, but that also failed.

 The House passed a bill illegalizing the use of anabolic steroids in greyhounds in 2017, and the Senate another this year, but they were both ultimately defeated.
 Again, due to industry lobbyists.

-The legislature has failed greyhounds and Floridian's, despite the tireless efforts of lawmakers, animal protection organizations, and residents that oppose dog racing.
+The legislature has failed greyhounds and Floridian's, despite the tireless efforts of lawmakers, animal protection organizations, and citizens that oppose dog racing.
 A ballot question is the only way to put this in the hands of Florida residents and put an end to it for good.